Apply a sensitivity label to content automatically

 Don't configure a parent label to be applied automatically or recommended

-Remember, a parent label (a label with sublabels) can't be applied to content.
+Remember, you can't apply a parent label (a label with sublabels) to content.
 Make sure that you don't configure a parent label to be auto-applied or recommended, because the parent label won't be applied to content in Office apps that use the Azure Information Protection unified labeling client.
 For more information on parent labels and sublabels, see Sublabels (grouping labels).